LOADING ...

 Til he to Tim Haley's cabin.

-He began with a to wipe her,
+He began with a whisper to her,

 And the cow took to the piper!